 Property Owners and/or their designated representatives will work to develop and define an eligible C-PACE Project.
-Applicants should obtain an ECM Survey at this point in the process, as described in Section 4.0.
+Applicants should obtain a Survey at this point in the process, as described in Section 4.0.
 Following the Survey, applicants will work with their Qualified Contractors to determine the final scope, project cost and schedule.

 Applicants should also contact C-PACE Capital Providers to secure acceptable C-PACE Financing terms and conditions.
+Capital Providers registered in Pennsylvania can be viewed on the Philadelphia C-PACE website.